stuartasiimwe7/stuartasiimwe7/README.md

 I am a Performance-driven and results oriented Software Engineer, offering a pro-active approach and determination to successfully finish all goals and objectives within budget and schedule.

-- 🔭 I’m currently working on [Dosage Error Reduction System](https://github.com/stuartasiimwe7/dosage-error-reduction-system)
+- 🔭 I’m currently working on [Towards Interpretable ML Models](https://github.com/stuartasiimwe7/SHAP-Based-Feature-Selection-in-Ensemble-Classifiers)

-- 🌱 I’m currently learning **how to use Docker to achieve consistency across development and release cycles.**

 - 👯 I’m looking to collaborate on **Fine Tuning AI Models models & Code optimization for Healthcare**